North Carolina Association of Veterinary Technicians

 Public Relations Coordinator: Kori Skylar Bullock, RVT

 Kori earned her Associates Degree in Veterinary Medical Technology from Central Carolina Community College in 2019 and became a Registered Veterinary Technician.
 While in school, Kori served as the President for CCCC’s Student Chapter of the National Association of Veterinary Technicians in America.
-She has experience in General Practice, Emergency Medicine and Critical Care, and has also been a Shelter Manager for a municipal animal shelter.
+She has experience in General Practice, Emergency Medicine and Critical Care, and has also served as the Shelter Manager for a municipal animal shelter.
+She is currently an ICU Veterinary Technician as well as the Continuing Education Coordinator for Triangle Veterinary Referral Hospitals.

 As an RVT, one of Kori’s passions is supporting team development and educating the public.
 Prior to becoming an RVT, Kori’s passion was in zoology.
 She was a volunteer at the NC Zoo and staff at the Conservator’s Center.
 She hopes to bridge her two passions of Veterinary Technology and Conservation and work with wildlife conservation groups in Africa.